The Odyssey (1968 miniseries): Fourth episode: Polyphemus and the gift of Aeolus

 The cave is inhabited by a monstrous giant with feral habits named Polyphemus.
 The cyclops is horrible to behold, full of hair like a beast and with a single eye in the middle of the forehead.
-The companions fall to the ground in terror as soon as they see him blocking the entrance to the cave with a huge boulder and asking them in a booming voice to introduce themselves.
-Ulysses, trying to protect his friends, asks Polyphemus for hospitality, since they need food, and to respect the laws of the powerful and vengeful god in regard to visitors Zeus.
-Polyphemus bursts into a thunderous and terrifying laugh, declaring that he is the son of Poseidon and therefore above any law and that he does not have to obey anyone, not even the other gods.
+The companions fall to the ground as soon as they see him blocking the entrance to the cave with a huge boulder and asking them to introduce themselves.
+Ulysses, trying to protect his friends, asks Polyphemus for hospitality, since they need food, and to respect the laws of the powerful and vengeful Zeus in regard to visitors.
+Polyphemus bursts into a laugh, declaring that he is the son of Poseidon and therefore above any law and that he does not have to obey anyone, not even the other gods.
 The men run away terrified, but Polyphemus takes one and crushes it in his hand; then he grabs another, fainted from shock, and dashes him violently against a stone, and then eats them both.
-Ulysses would like to kill him, immediately after he has gone to bed, but is held back by his friends, including his good cousin Eurilochus.
+Ulysses would like to kill him, immediately after he has gone to bed, but is held back by his friends, including Eurilochus.
 If Ulysses had killed the Cyclops while asleep, then no one would have had the strength to remove the gigantic boulder from the entrance, and so the hero is forced to wait the end of the night.
 The next day, however, he gets an idea and orders his companions to take a large olive branch and sharpen it, while the Cyclops goes out to graze the herd.
-Subsequently, Ulysses draws lots for the companions who should distract the Cyclops, while he hides the trunk.
-Unfortunately the chosen ones are not fast enough and Polyphemus devours them too.
+Subsequently, Ulysses draws lots for the companions who should distract the Cyclops, while he hides the trunk, but the chosen ones are not fast enough and Polyphemus devours them too.